What is the purpose of FASPE?

 Who leads the FASPE programs?

 FASPE is run by leading academic scholars in each field along with FASPE programming staff.
-The 2012 FASPE Law program was led by Professor Eric Muller, of the University of North Carolina School of Law, and Professor Brett Dignam, of the Columbia Law School.
-The 2012 FASPE Medical program was led by Professors Mark Mercurio and Jack Hughes of Yale Medical School.
-The 2012 FASPE Seminary program was led by Professor LeRoy Walters and chaplain Michael Goldman, both from Georgetown University, and Professor Kevin Spicer, of Stonehill College.
-The 2012 FASPE Journalism program was led by Professors Andie Tucher and William Grueskin of Columbia University Graduate School of Journalism.
+The 2013 FASPE Law program was led by Professor Eric Muller, of the University of North Carolina School of Law, and Professor Lisa Lerman, of Catholic University's Columbus School of Law.
+The 2013 FASPE Medical program was led by Professor Jack Hughes of Yale Medical School.
+The 2013 FASPE Seminary program was led by Professor LeRoy Walters, of Georgetown University; Professor Kevin Spicer, of Stonehill College; and Rabbi Nancy Wiener, of Hebrew Union College-Jewish Institute of Religion.
+The 2013 FASPE Journalism program was led by Professors Ari Goldman and Sheila Coronel, both from the Columbia University Graduate School of Journalism.

 What is the relationship of FASPE to Yale, Georgetown, and Columbia universities?

 FASPE curricula were designed in collaboration with professors from Yale, Georgetown, and Columbia universities.
-FASPE programs are open to students from universities around the world.
+FASPE programs are open to applicants from universities around the world.

 How much does the program cost?